 But what about the things general liability insurance doesn't cover?

-Also, it’s important to make sure your equipment is covered if something is stolen or damaged.
-Some general liability insurance policies include some type of contents coverage, which is the insurance that protects you in case your tools are damaged or stolen.
+Also, it's essential to ensure your equipment is covered if something is stolen or damaged.
+Some general liability insurance policies include some contents coverage, which is the insurance that protects you in case your tools are damaged or stolen.

-From lawn mowers and weed whackers to shovels, rakes, and trowels, as a landscaper, you likely work with a lot of different tools and machines at any given time.
-Plus, in most states, you’re legally required to carry workers compensation insurance.
+From lawnmowers and weed whackers to shovels, rakes, and trowels, you likely work with many different tools and machines at any given time as a landscaper.
+In most states, you're legally required to carry workers' compensation insurance.

-Accidents happen, which means it’s important to have the proper coverage to not only protect yourself but your employees, too.
+Accidents happen, so it's important to have the proper coverage to protect yourself and your employees.

 Other insurance that may be needed for your landscape business